-Welcome to the website of Glad Bugariu, currently the head women's soccer (football) coach at the University of Texas Rio Grande Valley (UTRGV) in the first division (NCAA I) of the United States university league.
-Nearly every single player from the United States Women's National Team (2015 World Cup Champions) has played at this level at some point of their career.
+Previously he was the head women's coach at the University of Texas Rio Grande Valley (UTRGV) in the first division of the NCAA.
+This is the league where nearly every single player from the United States Women's National Team (2015 and 2019 World Cup Champions) has played at some point of their career.

 As the first ever women's soccer coach in the history of UTRGV, Bugariu needed to create a team from the ground up, a typical assignment for a coach who has a superb reputation in rebuilding teams, sometimes in the most difficult and challenging situations.

 Success has followed, with the UTRGV women's soccer team finishing 3rd in the league in 2017, in only the fourth year of existence as a team, while also qualifying for the league playoffs in each of year since the start of the team.
 Further progress was made in 2018 as the team finished as vice champion in the league and progressing to the semi - finals of the league playoffs.

 Between February 2021 to February 2022 he served as a Territorial Scout in the United States for the Samoan Football Federation working in conjunction with the national coaching staff to identity potential national team players within the Samoan diaspora in the United States of America.

 In March 2015 another foreign federation inquired about Bugariu's services and he was soon invited to work with the Women's National Team of St. Vincent and the Grenadines.
 He was instrumental in their preparation and success during the Windward Islands Football Championship, where they finished in 1st Place.